#messaging #send-message #command-line-tool #tool #send-receive #client-send #chat-client

 simple but convenient CLI-based Matrix client app for sending, receiving, and much more

-This project is currently only a vision.
-The Python package matrix-commander exists.
+This Rust project is currently bare essentials.
+A more feature-rich Python package matrix-commander exists.
 See matrix-commander.
 The vision is to have a compatible program in Rust.
-I cannot do it myself, but I can coordinate and merge your pull requests.
 This project depends on you.
-The project will only advance if you provide the code.
+The project will only advance if you provide some code.
 Have a look at the repo matrix-commander-rs.
-Please help! 🙏 Please contribute code to make this vision a reality, and to one day have a fully functional and feature-rich matrix-commander crate.
+Please help! 🙏 Please contribute code to enhance this matrix-commander crate.
 Safe!

 ❤️ 👏 🙏